wglb/gemini-chat/README.md

     export GEMINI_API_KEY="YOUR_API_KEY_HERE"
     ```
     Replace `YOUR_API_KEY_HERE` with your actual key.
 You might want to add this line to your shell's profile file (e.g., `.bashrc`, `.zshrc`, `config.fish`) for persistence.

+	You can also put your keys in ~/.gemini/keys.lsp in the format of
+	    ((:key1 "the first key")
+		 (:key2 "the second key")

+    And specify the name of the key in the "--key=key1" command line option.

 ### Building and Running